p1c2u/jsonschema-path/README.rst

 About
 #####

-JSONSchema Spec with object-oriented paths
+Object-oriented JSONSchema

 Key features
 ############

-* Traverse elements like paths
+* Traverse schema like paths
-* Access spec on demand with separate dereferencing accessor layer
+* Access schema on demand with separate dereferencing accessor layer

 Installation
 ############